Easy-Console/Easy-Console/README.md

-I'm interested in some modding for some games like - `Rimworld`,
-`Rusted Warfare`,
-`Reassembly`,
-also maybe `Minecraft` and `Starsector`(probably not going for these two anytime soon), mainly in C#/Java or xml/lua/json if present.
-I also like networking a bit.

-I speak Russian and English mostly.
-You can contact me via discord server linked in profile
+You can contact me via discord server linked in profile.